lwshowl/lwshowl/README.md

 - 👋 Hi, I’m @lwshowl
-- 👀 I’m interested in cs
+- 👀 I’m interested in fishing
-- 🌱 I’m currently learning computer architectures
+- 🌱 I’m currently fishing
-- 💞️ I’m looking to collaborate on building cpus
+- 💞️ I’m looking to collaborate on maters on fishing
-- 📫 qq 379115456 xiangyu980105@163.com
+- 📫 xiangyu980105@163.com

 <!---
 lwshowl/lwshowl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.